-(b) When any such loan is not insured under Title I of the National Housing Act the principal amount thereof shall not exceed five thousand dollars (\$5,000) and the loan shall be evidenced by note or other written evidence of debt requiring repayment in regular monthly installments over a period not exceeding five years with interest at a rate not exceeding six percent per annum on the declining balance.
-Such loans may be made with or without charging the borrower a premium.
-The premium shall be paid by the borrower in installments and shall not exceed one percent per annum of the unpaid balance of the principal amount of the loan and shall be payable in monthly installments extending over the period of the loan which installments shall be payable upon the same day as the monthly payment of principal and interest is due upon said loan.
+(b) When any such loan is not insured under Title I of the National Housing Act the principal amount thereof shall not exceed the amount authorized under Title I of the National Housing Act and the loan shall be evidenced by a judgment note or other written evidence of debt requiring repayment in regular monthly installments over a period not exceeding that amount authorized under Title I of the National Housing Act with annual interest at a rate not exceeding the sum of the authorized interest rate for loans insured under Title I of the National Housing Act plus the annual rate for insurance on loans insured under Title I of the National Housing Act or creditor insurance applied to the loan on the declining balance except that loans over five thousand dollars (\$5,000) shall be recorded or filed so as to create a lien position in the county in which the real estate is located.
+A loan is authorized under this section only if the association prepares and retains in its files written evidence that the loan is of the type that would be insurable under Title I of the National Housing Act.
+Such written evidence shall be retained in the files of the association while the loan is outstanding and for a period of one year thereafter.
 The note or other written evidence of debt shall contain a provision that if the borrower shall sell the premises or assign his leasehold interest therein or remove therefrom any improvements described in the security agreement the entire balance remaining due on the loan shall immediately become due and payable.
 In addition to the interest herein authorized an association may make the following charges in connection with said loan:

-(1) Premiums for insurance obtained in connection with the loan,
+(1) Premiums for insurance obtained in connection with the loan, but not including any charge for creditor insurance, if any, on such loan,

-(2) A single delinquency charge for each installment in arrears for a period of more than fifteen days other than by reason of acceleration or by reason of a delinquency on a prior installment in an amount not to exceed the lesser of two dollars and fifty cents (\$2.50) or five percent of the amount of the installment,
+(2) A single delinquency charge for each installment in arrears for a period of more than fifteen days other than by reason of acceleration or by reason of a delinquency on a prior installment in an amount not to exceed the lesser of five dollars (\$5.00) or five percent of the amount of the installment,

 (3) A charge for an extension in an amount not to exceed two percent of the unpaid balance of the loan.
-Said charge may be imposed only one time during the life of the loan, (4) Fees paid for filing documents in public offices in connection with said loan,
+Said charge may be imposed only one time during the life of the loan,

+(4) Fees paid for filing documents in public offices in connection with said loan,